BethanyG/python-lab/labs/lab2.md

 Now we have a new command, `square()`, that we can run any time.

 Click `Run > Run Module` or press `F5`, then type `>>> square()` at the prompt.

+# Your Turn

+Write a function that draws something of your own, then use your function to draw it over and over again quickly!

+# Bonus

+Visit https://github.com/michaelmp/python-lab/blob/master/labs/lab2.py and try some of functions.